By teknet on Thursday 3rd May 2018, 10:32am

 Are you unsure if your website is GDPR compliant?

 Teknet has a free service to check if your website needs changing to follow the guidelines, along with our bespoke software services!
-Contact us about it today – email [email protected], phone 0800 488 0400 or fill in the form on our Contact page for details.
+Contact us about it today – email email@example.com, phone 0800 488 0400 or fill in the form on our Contact page for details.
 For more information about our other services, check out our Services page!